Workers' Compensation Risks for Mechanics

 Getting Caught in Equipment

 Moving tires and engines pose a serious risk for mechanics.
-You could be injured or disabled.
+You could be injured or disabled if caught in equipment.

 Falling Objects